You may wish to see an introductory page to this section first.

 Landesmuseum Mainz: reliefs from the gate at Kastrich: (left) legionaries attending a ceremony; (right) Winged Victory holding a palm branch, symbol of victory, and an oak wreath, an honorary reward which was presented to the legionary who had saved the life of a fellow soldier in battle

 The reliefs are rudely sculptured and they show they were commissioned by military men.
-The depiction of the prisoners is very crude, one does not see the compassion with which the same subject was treated in Arco di Settimio Severo in Rome.
+The depiction of the Germans is very crude probably because they were taken prisoner at the end of a hard-won battle; one does not see the compassion with which the same subject was treated in Arco di Settimio Severo in Rome.
 The reliefs might have celebrated the victory by Emperor Domitian over the Chatti, a bellicose German tribe who lived north of the Taunus Mountains in 83 AD.
 The victory was instrumental to securing a wide strip of territory on the right bank of the Rhine and eventually the control of Agri Decumates, the region between the Upper Rhine and the Upper Danube.
 No evidence of a celebratory inscription was found, but that is not surprising because the memory of Domitian was damned and all references to him were deleted.

 Roman Theatre: (inset) assumed original aspect